hmxmilohax/rock-band-3-deluxe/readme.md

 Included on the release are a couple dependencies, [Git for Windows](https://gitforwindows.org/), and [Dot Net 6.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime). **These are both required in order to properly build Rock Band 3 Deluxe**.

 In addition to this, you will also need to install [Python](https://www.python.org/downloads/).
-We reccomend version **3.9 or later**.
+We recommend version **3.9 or later**.

 **Install all three of these with their default options.** If you're unable to, head back to [Pre-Built Versions](#pre-built-versions) and follow those instructions instaed.